-Out of the Basement: Who Would Benefit from a Minimum Wage Increase in Ohio?
+Out of the Basement: Who Would Benefit From a Minimum Wage Increase in Ohio?

 In short, the federal minimum wage is at an extremely low point.
 Many states are acting to raise their minimum wages.
-If Ohio followed suit, the main beneficiaries would be in low-income households that rely heavily on these earnings.
+If Ohio followed suit, the main beneficiaries would be from low-income households that rely heavily on these earnings.